HGVInsurance.co.nz

 How to set the right agreed value

 Setting the agreed value correctly requires understanding current replacement costs for your specific make, model, specification, and mileage level.
-Sources include:
+Use three sources.

-Your broker — a specialist HGV broker will have current market intelligence from multiple insurers and can advise on appropriate agreed value for your specific vehicle.
+Third, ask your specialist broker.
+A broker with an active HGV book has current market intelligence from placement activity across multiple operators and can advise on appropriate agreed value for your specific vehicle.

-The agreed value should be reviewed annually at renewal.
-If vehicle values have increased (as they did significantly in 2022–2024), your agreed value needs to increase to keep pace.
-A vehicle insured at $200,000 agreed value two years ago may need $260,000 agreed value today.
+Review the agreed value annually at renewal.
+If vehicle values have increased — as they did significantly in 2022–2024 — your agreed value needs to increase to keep pace.
+A vehicle insured at $200,000 agreed value two years ago may need $260,000 agreed value today to properly cover replacement cost.

 The cost difference